GlobalQueery31/Books-Recommender-System/README.md

 ## Books-Recommender-System
 This System suggests books based on user input.
-It uses machine learning algorithms to recommend books that are similar to the selected one.
-The system also displays book images from Amazon.
+It uses KNN (K-Nearest Neighbors), a machine learning algorithms, to recommend books.
+Built with Streamlit, it provides personalized book recommendations along with cover images fetched from Amazon, helping users discover books they might enjoy.

 ## Features